mi6/ic-ui-kit/packages/codemod/README.md

 ## How to run

-This pacakge will be usable as an excecutable requiring a directory and optional test boolean argument if tests are r
+This package will be usable as an executable requiring a directory and optional test boolean argument to cover tests

 ```console
 - npx @ukic/codemod <dir> <test>